 Failure to Flourish

-A failure to flourish, or fruit dropping from the plant, are common capsicum problems.
+A failure to flourish, or fruit dropping from the peppers, are common capsicum problems.

 A failure to flourish can also be caused by poor pollination.
 Planting pollinator attracting plants nearby will help to encourage pollination.